nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 We instruct [GPT-3](https://en.wikipedia.org/wiki/GPT-3) [1] to write a computer program that generates a 3D model of an object.

-The results are not great, but are interesting: with some prompt engineering, we can make them point in the right direction.
+With some prompt engineering, we can make the results point in the right direction.
+Even though this is still far away from a practical solution.

 Some (cherry-picked!) examples can be seen below.
 Can you guess what shape did we request from the model?